iuhjui-sugar/boringssl/API-CONVENTIONS.md

 compatibilty with existing OpenSSL consumers.

+# Forward declarations

+Rather than make assumptions about the `struct` and `typedef` names of types (for historical reasons, many do not fit the pattern), include `openssl/base.h` which forward-declares each type.

 ## Error-handling

 Most functions in BoringSSL may fail, either due to allocation failures or input